Texas Longhorns softball

 The Texas Longhorns softball team represents The University of Texas at Austin in NCAA Division I intercollegiate softball competition.
 The Longhorns competed in the Big 12 Conference through the 2024 season and moved to the Southeastern Conference (SEC) on July 1, 2024.

 The University of Texas began varsity intercollegiate competition in softball in 1997; the softball team competed as a club team for one year in 1996.
-Texas has an all-time varsity win–loss record of 1,189–494–5 as of the end of the 2025 season.
-The Longhorns have won five regular season conference championships and four conference tournament championships.
+Texas ranks 13th in win percentage among NCAA Division I softball programs with at least 10 seasons in Division I, with an all-time varsity win–loss record of 1,242–506–5 as of the end of the 2026 season.

+The Longhorns have won five regular season conference championships and five conference tournament championships.
 (The Big 12 did not hold a softball tournament during the 2011 to 2016 seasons.)
-Texas has made 25 of 28 possible appearances in the NCAA Tournament in 29 seasons of varsity competition through the end of the 2025 season, reaching the Women's College World Series (WCWS) eight times.
-The Longhorns have won the national championship once, in 2025.
+Texas has made 26 of 29 possible appearances in the NCAA Tournament in 30 seasons of varsity competition through the end of the 2026 season, ranking 12th in all-time tournament wins, with an overall tournament record of 103–57.
+The Longhorns have reached the Women's College World Series (WCWS) nine times, ranking 14th in WCWS appearances, 10th in WCWS games played, seventh in total WCWS wins (tied with Alabama), and fifth in WCWS win percentage (among teams having played at least 20 WCWS games), with a record of 25–17 (.595) in WCWS competition.
+Texas ranks fourth in all-time NCAA Division I championships (tied with Arizona State, Florida, and Texas A&M) and is one of seven softball programs with multiple NCAA Division I championships, having won the NCAA Tournament twice, in 2025 and 2026.

-The Longhorns play their home games at Red & Charline McCombs Field, where they have compiled a record of 624–154–3 as of the end of the 2025 season.
-Texas hired seventh-year head coach Mike White, formerly head coach of the Oregon Ducks, on June 25, 2018.
+The Longhorns play their home games at Red & Charline McCombs Field, where they have compiled a record of 647–161–3 as of the end of the 2026 season.

+Texas was led by former and inaugural head coach Connie Clark from 1997 to 2018.
+Following Clark’s resignation after the conclusion of the 2018 season, Texas hired eighth-year head coach Mike White, formerly head coach of the Oregon Ducks, on June 25, 2018.